-6.106 Figure 6.2 shows the key Environmental Assets within the Plan area.
+6.74 Figure 6.3 shows the key Environmental Assets within the Plan area.

-6.107 Figure 6.3 is the Flood Risk Map of Blackrod.
-This shows that the main potential cause of any flood risk is along the River Douglas, which forms part of the boundary of Blackrod.
-Although there is very little residential development close to or besides, the River Douglas, any proposed development will be decided through the determination of planning applications which must be accompanied with a full flood risk assessment.
+6.75 Figure 6.4 is the Flood Risk Map of Blackrod.
+This is shown for information and indicates that the main potential cause of any flood risk is along the River Douglas, which forms part of the boundary of Blackrod.

-Fig 6.2 Environmental Assets
+Figure 6.3 Environmental Assets

-Figure 6.3: Flood Risk Map
+Figure 6.4 Flood Risk Map